wamdam/backy2/docs/source/container.rst

 After each volume backup ``benji enforce`` is called for the volume with the retention policy specified in BACKUP_RETENTION.
 Currently the same retention policy is applied to all PVCs.
+BACKUP_RETENTION and BACKUP_SCHEDULE have to be considered together.

 The last step is to call ``benji cleanup`` to remove blocks on the data backend and free the space of deleted *versions*.